LT-IntroToAI-SY2526/assignment-0-jomartinez26/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

-Committing allows one to save their changes, not necessarily updating the code for everyone else.
-Pushing applies all of the edits you've made via commits to the target branch of the repository.
+Committing allows one to save their changes, not necessarily updating the code on the repository for everyone else.
+Pushing applies all of the edits you've made via commits to the target branch of the repository, so that those changes are visible to everyone.
+These steps are important because you need to commit changes to push in the first place.
+The distiction is especially important when working with a team, where pushing before you've made all the changes you want to make would mean the team would have to run ```git pull``` an unnecessary amount of times, when you could instead just commit all your planned changes before pushing them.

 **3. What is a repository and what does it contain?**